Special Imaging CT and MRI — Certificates

 - Academic record

-After applicants have been interviewed, the selection committee for the Special Imaging Program (CT and MRI) meets to make the final selections.
+After applicants have been interviewed, the selection committee for the CT and MRI Special Imaging Program meets to make final selections.
 Selections are usually decided by the middle of July for fall-start applicants and early February for spring-start applicants, and confirmation of each decision is mailed to the respective applicant from the Office of Admissions for the School of Allied Health Professions.